 - Every New Zealand player has to make a bet with the lowest amount that is determined by the size of the online craps’ table.

-- Every dice has six sides, and the sides have various numbers of black spots that go from 1 to 6.
+- In the game of craps, every dice has six sides, and the sides have various numbers of black spots that go from 1 to 6.

 - Two of these must be rolled by one of the online casino players called the shooter.

 - After the shooter rolls, the total sums of the black spots that will be on top of the dice are referred to as the ‘roll.’